KhronosGroup/glTF/extensions/2.0/Khronos/KHR_mesh_quantization/README.md

 Note that to comply with alignment rules for accessors, each element needs to be aligned to 4-byte boundaries; for example, a `BYTE` normal is expected to have a stride of 4, not 3.

 For `POSITION` and `TEXCOORD` attributes, the application is free to choose normalized or unnormalized storage, as well as signed or unsigned.
-When normalized storage is used, often the data doesn't have to be dequantized (which eliminates the need for a dequantization transform); however, if the data is not in `[0..1]` or `[-1..1]` range, using integer storage can reduce precision loss as standard glTF normalization factors such as `1/255` and `1/65535` are not representable exactly as floating-point numbers.
+When normalized storage is used, often the data doesn't have to be dequantized (which eliminates the need for a dequantization transform); however, if the data is not in `[0..1]` or `[-1..1]` range, using integer storage can cause precision loss as standard glTF normalization factors such as `1/255` and `1/65535` are not representable exactly as floating-point numbers.

 > **Implementation Note:** As quantization may introduce a non-negligible error, quantized normal and tangent vectors are typically not exactly unit length.
 Applications are expected to normalize the vectors before using them in lighting equations; this typically can be done after transforming them using the normal matrix.
 Even if quantization is not used, normal matrix can contain scale/skew so normalization is typically required anyway.